Bike Ride Routes for the Lobo Cancer Challenge

 new bikes, repairs, tune-ups & rentals

 We welcome cyclists of all abilities and experience

 Join us on Saturday, September 23, 2023.
 Routes begin and end at University Stadium in Albuquerque, home of the UNM Lobos!

 - 25-mile ride tours Albuquerque’s Paseo del Bosque Trail along the Rio Grande.

-- 50-mile and 100-mile routes offer a challenging ride through the east Sandia Mountains.
+- 50-mile route offers a challenging ride through the east Sandia Mountains.